zama-ai/concrete/docs/core-features/workarounds.md

 assert circuit.encrypt_run_decrypt(x, y) == min(x, y)
 ```

-## Maximum for Two values
+## Maximum for two values

-The companion example of above with the maximum value of two integers instead of the minimum:
+The following example computes the maximum of two integers with the same method as the previous example.

 ```python
 import numpy as np